bami25/Voltix-Sales/README.md

 ### Recommendations:

-Based on the uncovered insights, the following I provided the following recommendations:
+Based on the uncovered insights, the following recommendations were provided:

 * With 85% of orders and 70% of revenue coming from just three products, diversifying the product portfolio is crucial. **Expanding the accessory category with new product lines, particularly Apple charging cables, would provide upsell opportunities.**